Unidata/netcdf-java/docs/src/site/pages/netcdfJava/ReadingZarr.md

 {% endcapture %}
 {{ rmd | markdownify }}

+{%include note.html content="
+`getName` and `getId`
+When reading data, [IOSPs](writing_iosp.html) can look up filters by either a `String` or `int` (name or id).
+Currently, the `ucar.nc2.filter` package is shared by the Zarr and HDF5 IOSPs.
+The Zarr IOSP looks up filters by name; if you plan to use your third party filter with Zarr data, the string returned by `getName` should match that specified by the [NumCodecs](https://numcodecs.readthedocs.io/en/stable/) library.
+The HDF5 IOSP looks up filters by id; if you plan to use your third party filter with HDF5 data, the int returned by `getId` should adhere to the
+[guidelines](https://portal.hdfgroup.org/display/support/Registered+Filter+Plugins) set by the HDF group.
+If your filter is registered with the HDF group, your `getId` method should return the HDF id.
+If your filter is not registered with the HDF group, " %}

 #### `FilterProvider` implementation

 For the netCDF-Java library to find your `Filter` implementation, you will need to provide a `FilterProvider` as well.